Picus303/PhonoGlyphe/README.md

 ## Training

-Phonoglyphe was trained using the English dictionnaries of the [Misaki](https://github.com/hexgrad/misaki/) project.
+Phonoglyphe was trained using the English dictionaries of the [Misaki](https://github.com/hexgrad/misaki/) project.
 The training code with be released soon™.